microsoft/PartsUnlimitedMRP/docs/_posts/2017-06-19-azurestack-39-puppet-setup.md

 ### Prerequisites
 There are a couple of key things you'll need to have in place before setting up this lab environment, which, if you've been following the steps across other labs so far, you should already have most of them :-)

- - A configured Azure Stack, logged into MAS-CON01
+ - A configured Azure Stack, logged into the Azure Stack Development Kit Host
-  - The Azure Stack Tools downloaded to MAS-CON01 ([Details here](azurestack-33-images.html#connecting-to-azure-stack-via-powershell))
+  - The Azure Stack Tools downloaded to the Azure Stack Development Kit Host ([Details here](azurestack-33-images.html#connecting-to-azure-stack-via-powershell))
   - An Ubuntu base image in the Platform Image Repository ([Details here](azurestack-33-images.html#add-vm-image-to-platform-image-repository-with-powershell))
-  - Putty installed on MAS-CON01 (use the script below, from an administrative PowerShell console to download)
+  - Putty installed on the Azure Stack Development Kit Host (use the script below, from an administrative PowerShell console to download)

 ```powershell
 Invoke-Webrequest https://the.earth.li/~sgtatham/putty/latest/x86/putty.exe -OutFile C:\putty.exe